ErikKalkoken/evebuddy/README.md

 - Show consolidated information for all your characters, e.g. asset search over all characters or a combined view of industry jobs for all characters and corporations
 - Notify you about important game events (e.g. structure attacked) or updates (e.g. training queue is empty)
-- Allow you to monitor individual characters, e.g. inspect the current training queue of a character
+- Allow you to monitor your characters and corporations, e.g. inspect the current training queue of a character
 - Provides a full Eve mail client for each of your characters

 EVE Buddy is available for Windows, Linux, macOS and Android.